The road to Artist Point, the final 2.7 miles of State Route 542/Mount Baker Highway, is closed for the season.

 Located 25 minutes from Bellingham is the idyllic town of Lynden, Washington, known for being Washington State’s largest Dutch settlement and the largest producer of raspberries in the nation.

-Located inside the Waples Building, with the Inn at Lynden and Village Books, Avenue Bread is the perfect place to cozy up and enjoy fresh-baked bread and pastries.
-They are also open for lunch and dinner where they serve a variety of sandwiches, soups, burgers and a Lynden favorite, Shepherd’s Pie.
+Located inside the Waples Building, alongside the Inn at Lynden and Village Books, Avenue Bread is the perfect place to cozy up and enjoy breakfast sandwiches and pastries.
+They are also open for lunch and dinner, serving sandwiches, soups, burgers and a Lynden favorite, Shepherd’s Pie.

 Get Artsy at the Jansen Art Center